Callum Rowe: Salisbury

 On 5 November 2022, Rowe signed for Salisbury, and made his debut later that day in a 3–1 defeat against Weston-super-Mare.

 Return to Hereford

 On 12 November 2022, Rowe returned to Hereford, and made his second debut for the club the same day in a 1–0 win at AFC Telford.
 He was released on 9 January 2023 after making only two league appearances.

 Stourbridge

 On 24 February 2023, Rowe signed for Southern League Premier Division Central side Stourbridge.

 Rushall Olympic

 On 4 August 2023, Rowe signed for National League North side Rushall Olympic.

 Having spent a large portion of the 2023–24 season on dual-registration with Redditch United, Rowe returned to Rushall Olympic in August 2024 following shoulder surgery.

 Radcliffe

 On 28 August 2024, Rowe joined fellow National League North side Radcliffe.

 On 16 November 2024, Rowe joined Northern Premier League Premier Division side Ashton United on dual-registration.

 He was released by Radcliffe at the end of the 2024–25 season.

+Chorley

+Rowe spent the 2025/26 season with Ashton United before joining National League North club Chorley in June 2026.